-In terms of standard architectures used in Translation Models (TMs), Encoder/Decoder models are among the oldest contributing architectures for sequence-to-sequence (Seq2Seq) problems.
-Besides, when based on the attention mechanism, such models can also overcome the challenge of decoding long input sequences and vanishing gradients.
-Furthermore, by applying the mechanism multiple times as one of the most significant parts of a Transformer Architecture, one allows for wider ranges of attention span.
-That said, we initially tackle our domain-specific translation task by training a Recurrent model, an Attention-based Encoder-Decoder model, and a Transformer-based Encoder-Decoder model on our parallel corpus.
-Given set \(X_{1:a} = \{x_1, ..., x_a\}\) as input prose with \(a\) length of words, we have defined our Seq2Seq models as functions that map \(X_{1:a}\) input words to \(I_{1:m}\) target words as an initial translation (Equation \ref{eq:1}).
+In terms of standard architectures used among translation models, encoder-decoders are among the oldest contributing architectures to sequence-to-sequence (Seq2Seq) problems.
+Besides, when incorporated with the attention mechanism, such models can also overcome the challenge of decoding long input sequences and vanishing gradients.
+As the most pivotal component of the revolutionizing Transformer architecture, applying this mechanism multiple times, one allows for a wider range of attention span.
+Having mentioned the advantages of leveraging this mechanism, we initially tackle the translation task by training a Recurrent model, an Attention-based Encoder-Decoder model, and a Transformer-based Encoder-Decoder model on our parallel corpus.
+Given set \(X_{1:a} = \{x_1, ..., x_a\}\) as an input sequence (prose) with \(a\) length of words, we have defined stage 1 Seq2Seq models as functions that translate \(X_{1:a}\) input words to \(I_{1:m}\) target words (Equation \ref{eq:1}).